Tips for Helping Your Student Transition to College

 Recent research finds that students who avoid high-risk drinking do so because they do not want to disappoint their parents.
 Research also indicates that first-year students drink in a way that is consistent with their pre-conceptions about what drinking and partying will be like at college.
 It is important for parents to realize that attitudes and norms about drinking are different now than when they were young.
 In spite of what one sees on MTV Spring Break, the majority of college students do not engage in high-risk drinking and many students are abstinent from alcohol consumption.
 Parents are in the best position to influence their first-year student's drinking behavior by emphasizing their wishes and expectations about their student's conduct at college.
 Parents should ask their first-year student what he or she wants to do and will do when given the opportunity to drink.
 Parents should also have their first-year student make a verbal commitment about what they will do when they have the opportunity to drink alcohol.
 Another option is to have the first-year student write down a commitment about their conduct with alcohol.
 The parent can mail this statement to the student at sometime during the first semester.
 For more information about how to talk to your first-year student about alcohol read this helpful brochure: Family Alcohol Talk Guide

 The academic challenge of college is significantly greater than that of high school.
 First-year students will have the challenge of organizing class preparation time and leisure time so that they can succeed academically.
 The general recommendation for out of class preparation time is that for every hour of class time, the student should engage in two hours of out of class preparation.
 It is best if a first-year student designs his or her study schedule.
 The average full-time student should be studying up to twenty-six hours a week.
 It is prudent for parents to be attentive to this issue and ask their student when and how much studying he or she is doing.
 Of equal importance is what the student it doing to relax and have fun.
-Students can receive in-depth help in developing successful study habits by going to the Academic Resource Center in Snowden Library.
+Students can receive in-depth help in developing successful study habits by going to the Tutoring Services in Snowden Library.